Skip to main content

 Regarding diversity among full-time CFT faculty and the hiring of adjunct faculty and clinical supervisors, the Department of Family Science adheres to the School of Public Health’s statement of diversity and inclusion.
 The full statement can be found on the SPH Diversity and Inclusion webpage.

 Application to the program is made through the University of Maryland Graduate School's Application Portal.
 The Department of Family Science admits students in the fall semester only.
 Applications typically open in July for the next school year.
-The deadline for submitting the Graduate School Application and the Couple and Family Therapy Application Form is December 1.
+The deadline for submitting the Graduate School Application and the Couple and Family Therapy Application Form is typically around December 1 each year.
 This is the same deadline for international students and citizens living abroad.
-Students are strongly encouraged to apply before the deadline date.
+Students are strongly encouraged to apply before the deadline date as all items must be received to be reviewed.